 As we have covered in this post, playing with your chinchilla daily is a fantastic way to build a bond.
 Build a routine with your chinchilla and stick to it.

 Getting your chinchilla out of the cage on a daily basis is the best approach, but is not always required.
 Just do it as much as you can, because it is a fantastic way to keep your chinchilla happy.

 So, how often do you need to play with your chinchilla?

 30 to 60 minutes daily is the best recipe for success with chinchillas.
 However, when this can’t happen, there is no need to beat yourself up over it.
 Everything will turn out just fine.

 Trust me.
 I’ve been there and figured it out along the way.

 Chili and I wish you the best of luck with your chinchillas and the journey you have ahead of you.

-This is when I encourage the readers to chime in their two cents on the subject.
+This is when I encourage you to chime in with your two cents on the subject.

-Do you believe chinchillas need to be played with daily?
+Do you believe chinchillas need daily play time?

 Do you have any specific recommendations that we haven’t discussed in this post?